interlay/interbtc-spec/btcrelay-spec/docs/source/spec/parser.rst

 Transactions
 -------------

 .. todo:: The parser functions used for transaction processing (called by other modules) will be added on demand.
-See PolkaBTC specification for more details.
+See interBTC specification for more details.

 .. _extractOutputs: